The Best Cheap Eats in Melbourne

 • 15

 Don’t be fooled by Shujinko’s legendary ramen bowls’ generous portions and big flavours — these are some of the best cheap eats in Melbourne.
-Most of the six varieties come in at $20.50 (just over our $20 budget), but its signature bowl costs a healthy $19.50.
+Most of the varieties come in at $20.50 or less.
+The signature ramen with tonkatsu soup, veggies, marinated egg, and signature grilled pork belly is yours for just $19.50.

-The famed ramen joint has long been a win for budget-conscious diners on the hunt for a hearty comfort food fix, renowned for its Tokyo-style tonkotsu ramen made with a signature slow-cooked pork broth.
-The soup base takes 12 hours to prepare and is finished with an array of top-quality local ingredients, yet you can slurp up a whole bowl without breaking the bank.
+The famed ramen joint has long been a win for budget-conscious diners in search of a hearty comfort-food fix, renowned for its Tokyo-style tonkotsu ramen made with a signature slow-cooked pork broth.
+There is also a healthy selection of add-ons such as gyoza, karaage, and takoyaki.

 Add to Playlist Read more